-Each shoring system has its own function to perform and is based upon the principles of a perfectly symmetrical situation.
+Each shoring system, or types of shoring, has its own function to perform and is based upon the principles of a perfectly symmetrical situation.

 The simplest example is shown in below single figure raker, and short wall plank or binding combine with a sole plate and needle and cleat at the top.

 The sole-plate is set in the ground and inclined at a slightly acute angle to the raker.
 This allows the raker to be levered and tightened in place with a crowbar before securing with cleats and dogs.